-When you edit the vCenter HA cluster configuration, you can disable or enable the cluster, place the cluster in maintenance mode, or remove the cluster.
+When you edit the vCenter HA cluster configuration, you can deactivate or activate the cluster, place the cluster in maintenance mode, or remove the cluster.

 The operating mode of a vCenter Server controls the failover capabilities and state replication in a vCenter HA cluster.